Skip to content

 Title: Limerence

-Pei Ran and Luo Qingshan have been together since high school, three years and counting.
-Luo Qingshan is extroverted and overly affectionate, while Pei Ran is the opposite, more shy and reserved, and has mysophobia, making him averse to most of Luo Qingshan’s affections.
+Pei Ran and Luo Qingshan have been together since , three years and counting.
+Luo Qingshan is extroverted and overly affectionate, while Pei Ran is the opposite, more shy and reserved, and has mysophobia, making him averse to most of Luo Qingshan's affections.
 This often leads to them disagreeing or Luo Qingshan pleading and begging Pei Ran to relent, but they are otherwise comfortable.
-However, Pei Ran will give in as much as possible when Luo Qingshan’s birthday comes around.
+However, Pei Ran will give in as much as possible when Luo Qingshan's birthday comes around.

 As much as he hates it, he goes out to a karaoke place with Luo Qingshan, along with a group of his friends.
 Everyone is drinking and smoking, two things Pei Ran has trouble being around.
 Another person who happens to be there is Su Nian, Luo Qingshan’s close friend, who is more forward and affectionate with Luo Qingshan than Pei Ran would like.
 After a lot of drinking, Luo Qingshan heads to the bathroom.
 After a while, Pei Ran checks on him, only to find him and Su Nian kissing outside the bathroom.